dentarg/auth0-blog/_posts/2017-05-16-integrating-node-dot-js-build-tools-with-maven.markdown

 ## Conclusion

-Developing SPA is indeed a good practice, as it gives an smooth interface for our users with seamless navigation and great user experience.
+Developing SPAs is indeed a good practice, as it gives an smooth interface for our users with seamless navigation and great user experience.
 Besides that the frameworks available have big communities and a lot of resources available that make web developers very productive.
 Therefore, integrating JavaScript with Java applications is a good idea and, as we saw today, easy as well.
 If we are using Maven on our project, we just need to register a single plugin to the build process and configure a few steps to automate the whole process.